The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: Construction of Individual Wealth Data

 \section{Construction of Individual Wealth Data}

-We construct the individual wealth data using the following administrative records: (1) wealth registry; (2) income statement file; (3) records on mortgage interest expense.
+We construct individual wealth data using the following administrative records: (1) wealth registry; (2) income statement file; and (3) records on mortgage interest costs.
 The wealth register contains the third-party reported variables of financial and non-financial assets for all individuals in Taiwan.
 Financial assets include detailed information on end-of-year listed and unlisted stocks.
-The price of stocks is measured by the trading price at the ex-dividend date on Taiwan Stock Exchange (TWSE) and Taipei Exchange.\footnote{The Taipei Exchange is the stock exchange for listed companies in the Over-the-Counter (OTC) market and the emerging stock market.
-For those stocks with no information on ex-dividend date trading price, we use the closing price at the end of July instead; for those stocks that neither have the closing price at the end of July, we use the net asset value share instead.} The stocks of unlisted companies are also included and priced by the net asset value share.\footnote{The net asset value of a company is defined as the total assets (including cash, saving, merchandise inventory, equipment, and investment, etc.) and liabilities (including loan, accounts payable, and pension reserves, etc.) as listed on the income return file of the company.}
+The price of stocks is measured by the trading price at the ex-dividend date on the Taiwan Stock Exchange (TWSE) and the Taipei Exchange.\footnote{The Taipei Exchange is the stock exchange for listed companies in the Over-the-Counter (OTC) market and the emerging stock market.
+For those stocks with no information on ex-dividend date trading price, we use the closing price at the end of July instead; for those stocks that do not have a closing price at the end of July, we use the net asset value share instead.} The stocks of unlisted companies are also included and priced by the net asset value share.\footnote{The net asset value of a company is defined as the total assets (including cash, saving, merchandise inventory, equipment, investments, etc.) and liabilities (including loan, accounts payable, pension reserves, etc.) as listed on the income return file of the company.}

 Non-financial assets include real estate (lands and houses).
 The information includes areas, locations, and unique identification numbers.
-The value of land and house in wealth registers is measured by assessed value.
-Assessed values are announced by the local government in Taiwan for tax purposes once per year, and it is considered much lower than trading prices in the market.\footnote{For example, the assessed value of a house is based on construction costs, depreciation, and location ranking adjustment.} To make the value of land and house closer to the trading price in the market, following the procedures in \citet{LethPetersen2010} and \citet{Boserup2016a}, we multiply the assessed values of houses or lands by the ratio of average trading prices to average assessed values at the township level.
+The value of land and houses in wealth registers is measured by their assessed values, which are announced by the local government in Taiwan for tax purposes once per year, and it are considered much lower than trading prices in the market.\footnote{For example, the assessed value of a house is based on construction costs, depreciation, and location ranking adjustment.} To bring the value of land and houses closer to the trading price in the market, following the procedures in \citet{LethPetersen2010} and \citet{Boserup2016a}, we multiply the assessed values of houses or land by the ratio of average trading prices to average assessed values at the township level.